 The logotype.
 How do you capture the positives of the word Ability and its promises for a business – like growth, progress and solidity?
 Answer: with a simple, bold, memorable logo design that can stand the test of time.

 Much of Ability’s marketing is done online.
 The all-important Ability website contains two menus, 1.
 Organisational 2.
-Case histories. – Case histories are crucial to the pragmatist mind-set of CEOs and CFOs.
-They add tremendous credibility for the software and a welcome reassurance that the decision to implement Ability is justified.
+Case histories. – Case histories are crucial to the pragmatist mindset of CEOs and CFOs.
+They add tremendous credibility to the software and a welcome reassurance that the decision to implement Ability is justified.
 Below, a few examples of the marketing we developed.

 The website borrows from Christian Stoll’s wonderful large-scale photography.
 Christian has a knack for finding futurism in today’s techno culture.
 His objects undergo a metamorphosis, transforming them into visuals of tactile desire.

 The Ability Seminars.
 Once Ability had embraced the ethos, “Discover ours, rediscover yours,” it became clear that this should become the central organising principle for the company.
 As a result, Ability developed its own insightful workshops for SMEs – added value for leaders who want not only to improve their businesses, but up their game when it comes to strategic and visionary thinking.